 There were about 77,600 jobs for Dispensing Optician in 2016 (in the United States).
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Dispensing Optician by 2026.
-Due to new job openings and attrition, there will be an average of 7,000 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,000 job openings in this field each year.

 The states with the most job growth for Dispensing Optician are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Kansas, or Rhode Island.
 These states have the worst job growth for this type of profession.